vNPro3s/ai_chatbots_jossis/pro_files/no_code_platforms.md

 ### 3. Set Up Intents and Natural Language Understanding (NLU)

    - Define Intents: Group possible user inputs into "intents" representing a specific goal, like ordering food or asking for store hours.
-   - Train NLU: Provide examples of phrases that users might say for each intent—the more diverse the training data, the better the bot’s understanding.
+   - Train NLU: Provide examples of phrases that users might say for each intent &rarr; the more diverse the training data, the better the bot’s understanding.
    - Entity Recognition: Identify specific entities in user inputs (e.g., dates, product names, locations) and train the bot to recognize and handle them.

 ### 4. Leverage ChatBot with KnowledgeBase